 - With the directional control lever in PARK, rotate key switch fully clockwise to START position, and hold this position until engine starts.
-START position is spring-loaded to return to RUN when key is released. - After the engine has started, place rest switch (6, Figure 32-7) in the OFF position to deactivate the rest mode of operation.
-Refer to AC Drive System Rest Switch on the next page.
+START position is spring-loaded to return to RUN when key is released. - 2.
+After the engine has started, place rest switch (5, Figure 32-7) in the OFF position to deactivate the rest mode of operation.